-NOTE.
-The switches cannot be toggled (off or on) unless a password has been set.
+Note: The switches cannot be toggled (off or on) unless a password has been set.

-- If a switch is toggled without a password set, a message is shown to set a password. - If a switch is toggled with a password set, the instrument shows the Enter Password menu.
+- If a switch is toggled without a password set, a message is shown asking you to set a password. - If a switch is toggled with a password set, the instrument shows the Enter Password menu.

-Security configuration menu fields and controls.
+Security configuration menu fields and controls

 Field or control Description USB Ports Tap to enable (On) or disable (Off) all USB ports (Device and Host).
 LAN Port Tap to enable (On) or disable (Off) the Ethernet port.
 Firmware Updates Tap to enable (On) or disable (Off) the ability to update the oscilloscope firmware.
 Set Password Opens the Set Password menu.
 Change Password Opens the Change Password menu.
+Table continued '

-TekSecure Erase Memory Tap Run TekSecure to erase nonvolatile memory.
+Field or control Description TekSecure Erase Memory Tap Run TekSecure to erase nonvolatile memory.
 It will take approximately seven minutes to erase the memory.
-NOTE.
-You cannot stop the TekSecure process once it is started.
-NOTE.
-Do not power down the instrument while TekSecure is running.
-NOTE.
-Save any important waveform, screen capture, instrument setup, report, and session files to external memory before running TekSecure.
-NOTE.
-TekSecure does not erase calibration constants or instrument firmware.
+Note: You cannot stop the TekSecure process once it is started.
+Note: Do not power down the instrument while TekSecure is running.
+Note: Save any important waveform, screen capture, instrument setup, report, and session files to external memory before running TekSecure.
+Note: TekSecure does not erase calibration constants or instrument firmware.

-Passwords and sending the instrument for service.
-If you need to send the instrument for service or repair, make sure to use the Clear Password function in the Change Password menu before sending to the Tektronix Service Center.
+CAUTION: If you need to send the instrument for service or repair, make sure to use the Clear Password function in the Change Password menu before sending to the Tektronix Service Center.
 Failure to do so may impede servicing the instrument.

-Enter Password configuration menu (optional)
+Enter Password configuration menu

 Use this function to enter the password to access optional security functions.
-This menu is only shown on instruments with the optional security function installed.
+This menu is only shown on instruments with the optional security function installed (4-SEC, 5-SEC, or 6-SEC).